An ultra-compact folding shovel that will fit in almost any off-road recovery bag

 We have used the shovel a few times, all of which have been in the snow and rain.
 To see signs of rust so early was a little disappointing but again, for around $20, what do you expect.

-If I had to buy again, I would probably look at a higher priced item like the Gerber E-Tool Folding shovel, which based on its reviews is a pretty impressive little folding shovel.
+If I had to buy again, I would probably look at a higher-priced item like the Gerber E-Tool Folding shovel, which based on its reviews is a pretty impressive little folding shovel.

 One of the first things we observed about this off-road shovel was how nice it felt in our hands.

-On first glance, the average person would anticipate this shovel to be much heavier than it actually is.
+At first glance, the average person would anticipate this shovel to be much heavier than it actually is.

 Its heavy-duty tactical appearance gives the illusion of it being a solid weight shovel.
 But when you actually pick it up, it’s impressively lightweight, weighing in at only 2.65 lbs.

 This may make for improved versatility, especially in those complex situations underneath a truck where a little more maneuvering is needed while swinging a shovel.